You will love these crispy, delicious cauliflower pancakes! They are low carb and keto, and contain no flour.

 - Fry in olive oil until golden brown.

 There’s no flour in these pancakes!

-I keep these tasty pancakes keto and gluten-free by not using any flour in the mixture.
+I keep these tasty cauliflower patties keto and gluten-free by not using any flour in the mixture.

 Making them does require patience and a gentle hand.
 So if you lack patience, and don’t mind grains/gluten, you could try adding 2 tablespoons of all-purpose flour to the mixture to make it a bit sturdier.